saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-use-subkey.md

 OpenPGP keyrings and applications (including GpgFrontend, Thunderbird, etc.) identify the whole key structure by the primary key ID.
 This ensures consistency and interoperability across tools and platforms.
-It’s not possible to create a "standalone" subkey that appears as its own identity—the subkey’s value is only recognized as part of the primary key’s web-of-trust.
+It’s not possible to create a "standalone" subkey that appears as its own identity.
+Always remember that the subkey’s value is only recognized with the provenance of the primary key.

 ### Can I use only a subkey for all operations?